pedrjose/pedrjose/README.md

 ---
 Currently I'm in 6th period of Science Computer Graduating and have interested about app development, web application, and indie games!

-A little about me: https://pedrjose.github.io/e-portfolio/
+A little more about me: https://pedrjose.github.io/e-portfolio/

 <div>
   <a href="https://github.com/pedrjose">